sulhicmz/malnu-backend/docs/DEPRECATION_SUMMARY.md

 ### 3. Key Messages Communicated
 - **Main application (root)**: Primary and only supported application
-- **web-sch-12 application**: Fully deprecated, will be removed, no new development
+- **web-sch-12 application**: ✅ **FULLY DEPRECATED AND REMOVED**, no new development
 - All future work should focus on the HyperVel main application
-- Legacy application contains modules: ERaport, LaporanAnalitik, ManajemenSekolah, SistemMonetisasi
+- Legacy application contained modules: ERaport, LaporanAnalitik, ManajemenSekolah, SistemMonetisasi (now removed)

 ## Technical Impact
 - No changes needed to CI/CD pipelines (already focused on main application)